 The percentage of Edinburgh MBAs going into the energy sector has increased in recent years, with some eight percent of the class of 2016 landing jobs in energy.
 In the past, Edinburgh MBA grads have gone into global energy firms like Schlumberger.
 MBAs have also done projects and internships with a range of energy companies, from the Spain-based EDP Renewables to GE Energy.View School Profile

 Imperial’s Energy Business Research Laboratory produces a range of research in the sustainable energy space.
 The school also offers some interesting electives in the space, including “Clean Technology Investment,” which looks at how energy markets are evolving.
-Some six percent of 2016 MBAs went into the energy sector; grads have gone into firms like BP and EDF Energy.View School Profile
+Some eight percent of 2018 MBAs went into the energy sector; grads have gone into firms like BP and EDF Energy.View School Profile

 Related MBA News